Xmera: Flexible, Fast, and Reconfigurable Space Simulation Framework#

 Post-flight data analysis and validation

-At its core, Basilisk is designed to balance several challenging goals:
+At its core, Xmera is designed to balance several challenging goals:

 Speed: High-performance simulations via C/C++ back-end